marin-community/thalas/docs/tutorials/executor-101.md

 2. `my_prefix/hello_world/data-d50b06`: Contains the output of step 1 (numbers.json with generated data)
 3. `my_prefix/hello_world/stats-b5daf3`: Contains the output of step 2 (stats.json with computed statistics)

+!!! note

-> **Note**: If you run the same command again, it will detect that both steps have already been run and return automatically.
+    If you run the same command again, it will detect that both steps have already been run and return automatically.
 This saves computation time when rerunning experiments.

 ## Complete Code